chapter-three/next-drupal/examples/example-custom-serializer/README.md

-# example-custom-formatter
+# example-custom-serializer

-An example showing how to use a custom formatter for deserializing JSON:API in Next.js for Drupal.
+An example showing how to use a custom serializer for deserializing JSON:API in Next.js for Drupal.

 ## Documentation